Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Ms Tanisha Springall - First Peoples Midwifery Lecturer, Griffith University

-Dr Lucy Campion - Senior Research Assistant, Pathways in Place, Griffith University
+Dr Lucy Campion - Researcher - Legal Focus - Pathways in Place, Griffith University

-Ms Rebecca Wren - Senior Research Assistant, Pathways in Place, Griffith University
+Ms Rebecca Wren - Researcher - Child Protection Focus - Pathways in Place, Griffith University

 -